zackosowski/CSVault/Readme.md

 #### Background
 <hr>

 Hi, I'm Mr. Osowski.
 I am high school computer science teacher at St. Michael-Albertville High School in St. Michael Minnesota.
 I have built up this resource over many years of designing, executing, failing, iterating, and succeeding in getting young people excited about computer science.
-If you are a student of mine, you are in the right place!
+If you are a student of mine, you are in the right place.
 If you are not a student, welcome!

 #### How to use this resource
 <hr>